 Much to my surprise, I enjoyed driving in the mountains in the dark.
 I drove without constantly having to pull over for the speeding cars behind me.
 Then, a fawn came out of nowhere.
 I came to an abrupt stop and watched this beautiful creature staring back at me with wide eyes.
-Why are you alone?
-Go find your mama, I whispered.
-Once the shock lifted after a few seconds, it finally turned around and retreaded.
+Once the shock lifted after a few seconds, it finally turned around and retreated.

 There were men with rifles in the parking lot.
 I learned that it was a hunting season and there was only one more week left.
 I’ve never been around hunters so seeing men carrying guns made me very uncomfortable.
 Luckily, Katherine was more familiar with the hunting culture so she explained things to me which helped me feel better.
 But still, I thought about the baby deer I ran in to earlier and hoped he hid from the hunters.

 Since it was my first sunrise hike, I was a bit nervous about the dark (and the guns) and excited about the new adventure at the same time.
 It was definitely more challenging to get ready in the dark even with the headlight and Xena did not make it easy on me by staying still.
 This was all new to her too so she was a bit excited.
 Once we started hiking on the fire road away from the group, I felt the tension released from my body.